Khan/log-export/README.md

 # log-export

+Note: this branch contains temporary changes never deployed to production used for the restoration of logs lost on 20170324 via the stackdriver API.
+The API doesn't format data quite the same as we receive it from the log export, so some changes were needed to paper over the differences.

+This branch is here just for archival purposes.

 A Google Cloud Dataflow streaming job to export Khan Academy logs to BigQuery.

 To get started, first follow the [Cloud Dataflow instructions](https://cloud.google.com/dataflow/getting-started#DevEnv) to set up your dependencies.